 Access is still relevant but looks different for farm supply cooperatives.
 They could be assessed against how much they increase the availability and affordability of supplies and services for cooperative members and to what extent this leads to lower cost and greater choice.

 A utility can be judged against the access outputs and outcomes of consistent and competitively priced energy, water and broadband services.
 In Virginia, the Roanoke Electric Cooperative’s Upgrade to $ave Program conducts a free home or business energy efficiency assessment.
 Based on the assessment, the co-op recommends weatherization upgrades to achieve cost and energy savings.
-If the member chooses, the co-op helps facilitate low-cost financing so the member can invest in energy efficiency improvements and the member can save money in the long term.12
+If the member chooses, the co-op helps facilitate low-cost financing so the member can invest in energy efficiency improvements and the member can save money in the long term.

 How might this translate into specific metrics?
 The cooperative could identify the number of current members who would qualify for the Upgrade to $ave Program and collect data on the number of members enrolled in the program.
-In the longer term, the cooperative will have the information to assess if there is increased participation over time and if they have expanded access to energy efficient services for member owners and the degree to which the improvements increased discretionary income.
+In the longer term, the cooperative will have the information to assess if there is increased participation over time and if they have expanded access to energy-efficient services for member owners and the degree to which the improvements increased discretionary income.

 Business Sustainability and Stability

-Sustainability and stability are essential if cooperatives are going to survive long term.
+Sustainability and stability are essential if cooperatives are going to survive long-term.
 Cooperatives across all sectors can be assessed to see whether a cooperative business structure can increase firm survival and improve profitability, either through higher and less volatile revenues or through lower costs.
-For a cooperative grocer, this might mean the business is simply able to continue existing and maintaining profitability in a difficult-to-serve market.
+For a cooperative grocer, this might mean the business is simply able to continue existing and maintain profitability in a difficult-to-serve market.
 Or, compared with other business structures, a cooperative insurer might be willing to accept lower profits and thereby serve more vulnerable markets.
 A cooperative structure may allow business owners to scale and thereby compete with multinational corporations.

 One well-documented example is the importance of the cooperative structure for rural electric service.

 Many parts of rural America were electrified only because of the work of cooperatives, as other market-driven approaches were deemed too risky.
-And these cooperatives are profitable, as defined by several example outputs and outcomes, including that sales and customers are growing more quickly than for the industry overall.13
+And these cooperatives are profitable, as defined by several example outputs and outcomes, including that sales and customers are growing more quickly than for the industry overall.

 Community Commitment